q2a/q2a.github.io/addons/plugins.md

 - [Twitter Widget](https://github.com/Towhidn/q2a-twitter) by [Towhid](http://TowhidN.com/) @ [QA-Themes](http://QA-Themes.com/).
 Shows recent tweets from your twitter account.
 - [Widget Anywhere Plugin](https://github.com/svivian/q2a-widget-anywhere) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Allows custom content to be added on any page, in a variety of locations.
 - [Simple Ads Manager](https://github.com/ProThoughts/q2a-simple-ads-manager) by [ProThoughts](http://ProThoughts.com).
 Allow you to add advertisements in [listed spots](https://github.com/ProThoughts/q2a-simple-ads-manager).
 You can use Google adsense or any HTML ad code.
 Also [forked](https://github.com/arjunsuresh/q2a-simple-ads-manager) by [Arjun](http://gateoverflow.in/user/Arjun) to add more options like Ads after first question hiding ads for certain user level and above etc.
+- [Paid][AS - Advanced Search](https://www.question2answer.org/qa/36952/new-remium-plugin-as-advanced-search) by [pupil985](https://pupi1985.github.io/).Extends the way in which Q2A searches for posts and allows the user to get better results when searching.

 ## User interface